vzell/vagrant-multihost-provisioning/README.md

 # VM default options
 ####################

+# This configures what box Packer will use to provision and create a new box.
+The value here should be the
+# shorthand name of a box in HashiCorp's Vagrant Cloud.
+# Defaults to `centos/7`.
+packer_box: generic/ubuntu1810

 # This configures what box the machine will be brought up against.
 The value here should be the name of
 # an installed box or a shorthand name of a box in HashiCorp's Vagrant Cloud.
 # Defaults to `centos/7`.